Chemaclass/chemaclass.com/content/blog/2024-07-06-programmable-money.md

 ### Stack-Based Execution

-Script operates on a stack-based execution model where commands and data are pushed onto a stack and processed in a Last-In-First-Out (LIFO) manner.
-This model supports a variety of operations, enabling complex transaction conditions.
+Script operates on a stack-based execution model where commands and data are pushed onto a stack and processed in a Last-In-First-Out ([LIFO](https://en.wikipedia.org/wiki/Stack_(abstract_data_type))) manner.

 ### Conditional Spending